 - Really dense foods like a casserole or a pan full of mashed potatoes.
 The heat can't penetrate deep enough to effectively maintain safe temperatures, so in these cases a drawer warmer or holding cabinet might better suit your needs.

-These units consist of one or two rows of infrared heating elements in a long metal housing, often with reflectors to enhance the heat and direct it down onto the food below.
+These units consist of one or two rows of heating elements in a long metal housing, often with reflectors to enhance the heat and direct it down onto the food below.
+Some double units come with spacers between the heating elements - this means that the elements are set farther apart to increase the coverage area of your strip warmer.
 Typically strip warmers are used when you need to generate more intense heat than a bulb warmer, and their frames give them added durability.

 Most of these units (with the exception of some free standing models) also require a hard wired electrical connection; they're designed to stay in one place, so you will probably need a qualified electrician to aid with installation.

-Front of the House: Lighted strip warmers are perfect for use on buffet lines, producing top heat to keep the product at the right temperature, and light to merchandise it.
+Front of the House: Lighted strip warmers are perfect for use on buffet lines, producing top heat to keep the product at the right temperature, and light to show it off.
 And because buffet lines come in a wide range of sizes, strip warmers also feature plenty of different lengths to fit most any need.
+If you need a special color for your front of the house design, be sure to check out our selection of designer strip warmers which are available in a variety of colors.

 The most common type of strip warmer and the most economical choice, these are great for applications where you need a bit more heat than a bulb warmer, but not quite the level of output that you get with a ceramic element.
 Generally they need to be placed closer to the food than a ceramic unit (about 14" to 18", check the manufacturer's recommended mounting height) to provide proper heating.